 What if a remote seller has been selling in Illinois for a while, must the remote seller remit tax for prior sales?

 Effective October 1, 2018 and after, the remote seller must determine whether the preceding 12 months of sales to Illinois purchasers meets either threshold during the quarterly review at the end of every March, June, September, and December.
 At that time, if the remote seller meets either threshold, the remote seller must start collecting and remitting Illinois Use Tax at the beginning of the immediately following quarter and continue to do so for one year.
 At the end of that year, the remote seller must begin this process again

 How often are remote sellers required to file Use Tax returns?

 A remote seller's filing frequency is based on the information provided with registration.
-Remote sellers will be notified by the Department of their filing frequency (monthly or quarterly) based on their registration.
-The Department may review a remote seller's filing frequency on an annual basis and change the filing frequency based on the remote seller's filing history.
-The Department will notify the remote seller if the Department changes the filing frequency.
+Remote sellers will be notified by IDOR of their filing frequency (monthly or quarterly) based on their registration.
+IDOR may review a remote seller's filing frequency on an annual basis and change the filing frequency based on the remote seller's filing history.
+IDOR will notify the remote seller if the filing frequency changes.

-Are remote sellers subject to audit by the Department?
+Are remote sellers subject to audit by IDOR?

 Has Illinois signed the Streamlined Sales Tax Agreement?

 Illinois has not signed the Streamlined Sales Tax Agreement and is not a participating state.